Trafigura, Ormet in JV to buy aluminum assets

 But he may have lacked the financial fire power, market participants have said.

-With producers scrutinizing their higher cost assets and prices below or close to many producers’ cost of production, there will be opportunities.
-Spot alumina has slumped to close to $300 per metric ton from around $400 last year, traders said.
+With producers scrutinizing their higher cost assets and prices below or close to many producers’ break-even level, there will be opportunities.

 “There are some distressed assets out there.
 It’s going to be stuff that the majors are divesting,” said the aluminum trader.